tardate/LittleArduinoProjects/README.md

-# 427 Little Electronics and Arduino Projects
+# 428 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ATtiny/SoftwarePWM](./playground/ATtiny/SoftwarePWM) - generating arbitrary PWM signals with an ATtiny85 and bit-banging techniques.
+> Latest addition:sparkles: [3x7/LRThreeDigitDemo](./BoldportClub/3x7/LRThreeDigitDemo) - driving the Boldport 3x7 display from a Cuttle (Arduino) and the LRThreeDigits library.

 Just my collection of electronics projects, many involving an Arduino in one way or another.